The Best Card Games on Android & iOS16 Jan 2020 32

 Card City Nights

-We're keeping the list pretty tight at the moment, but there's way more than ten excellent card games to celebrate, with more on the way all the time.
-Every now and then we'll rotate games out for other games, but we don't want those past greats to be forgotten.
-Below is a list of previous members of this list, lest we forget:
+We're keeping the list pretty tight at the moment, but there's way more than twelve card games to celebrate, with more on the way all the time.
+Every now and then we'll rotate games out for other games, but we don't want those past greats to be forgotten:

 - Pathfinder Adventures